-We’re excited for Bob Phibbs — the acclaimed speaker, writer, and CEO of the Retail Doctor, a New York-based retail consultancy — to be in Chicago later this week, where he will deliver the keynote speech at this year’s Retail Summit.
+We’re beyond excited for Bob Phibbs — the acclaimed speaker, writer, and CEO of the Retail Doctor — to be in Chicago later this week, where he will deliver the keynote speech at this year’s Retail Summit.

 For more than two decades, Phibbs has worked closely with several of the world’s leading brands to implement widespread organizational change that increases profitability while improving the shopping experience.
 Phibbs is an award-winning author who has written three books on retail, including The Retail Doctor’s Guide to Growing Your Business.